 Every outpatient and inpatient mental health setting, child protection service, parenting program, domestic violence shelter, school, and homeless shelter today must contend with the issue of a past history of exposure to trauma in their clients.
 The S.E.L.F.
 Psychoeducational Group Curriculum is a good way to start, addressing the fundamental problems surrounding exposure to violence without needing to focus on specific individual events within a group setting.

 Origins & Dynamics of Organizational Trauma

 From the Tennessee Coalition to End Sexual and Domestic Violence Self Care Series

 Just like people, organizations can experience trauma.
 Organizations can be traumatized by single catastrophic events, ongoing harms, and by the nature of working with victims of trauma.
 This hour-long workshop explores how organizational trauma occurs, how it affects people in the organization, and how to build resiliency.

 Trauma Informed Organizations

 Milicent Otieno, Chief Executive Officer of Local Capacities for Peace International in Nairobi, Kenya, Annette Lantz-Simmons, Executive Director of the Center for Conflict Resolution in Kansas City, Missouri and David Brubaker, Associate Professor at the Center for Justice and Peacebuilding in Harrisonburg, Virginia talk about the necessity of being trauma-aware and how organizations might implement a trauma-informed framework.
-This 8 minute video was created with input from students of the 2015 Summer Peacebuilding Institute who were enrolled in the Strategies for Trauma-Informed Organizations course.
+This 8 minute video was created with input from students of the 2015 Summer Peacebuilding Institute at Eastern Mennonite University who were enrolled in the Strategies for Trauma-Informed Organizations course.